Dyskinesia - the best treatment at Dr Rao's hospital, Guntur

 • Time after getting a Parkinson’s diagnosis

-The below are some possible recovery options:
+Below are some possible recovery options:

 • Adjusting your levodopa dosage to prevent the significant fluctuation of dopamine levels in your bloodstream

-• You can use a continuous infusion or a sustained release formulation of levodopa
+• You can use a continuous infusion or a sustained-release formulation of levodopa

 • Take amantadine extended-release (Gocovri), a well-approved treatment for tardive dyskinesia

-• Valbenazine, a newly approved drug for tardive dyskinesia
+• valbenazine, a newly approved drug for tardive dyskinesia

 • Taking levodopa in smaller doses